Pornography Affects More Than the Brain

 Pornography can often lead to depression or feelings of isolation.
 It can cause us to view ourselves in a negative light, like we aren’t worthy of love.
 Perhaps worst of all, it can cost us friendships and relationships.

-Pornography starts at the brain, but it trickles it’s way down to the heart and out to the world.
-Brain Heart World reminds us of this reality and is a must-watch for everyone living in our porn-ified culture.
+Pornography’s impact starts in the brain and then proceeds to trickle down to the heart before finally worming out into the world.
+Brain Heart World reminds us of this reality and is a must-watch for everyone living in our pornified culture.